-A passion for community involvement led Nicole Patterson, L’10, to success in obtaining a Presidential Management Fellowship after graduation.
+Nicole Patterson L'10 is a Labor and Employee Relations Speciality at the U.S. Environmental Protection Agency (EPA) in Washington, D.C.
+A passion for community involvement led Patterson to success in obtaining a Presidential Management Fellowship after graduation.
 This two year fellowship served as a continuation of the engaged learning and leadership training Patterson says she received at Elon Law.

 “Elon’s focus on lawyers being leaders prepared me well for my fellowship,” Patterson said.
 “In fact, much of the training I received during these past two years I had already completed or been exposed to while enrolled at Elon.
 Additionally, Elon’s focus on engaged learning was instrumental in my transition to a legal career.
 As the federal government becomes more generationally diverse, the work methods, styles and techniques do also.
 Elon introduced me to a number of teaching and collaborative learning perspectives, which I have used in my career in order to be more effective and efficient.”